Casting For a Device

 How do I know if my dog’s brace is fitting correctly?

-Once you have received your new device, we request that you or your veterinarian send us pictures and videos of your pet in the device.
-Your Case Manager will assess the fit and function of the device.
-Your Case Manager will be in contact with you and your veterinarian regarding the fit of your pet’s device.
+If you have any concerns, send your information including photos and videos.
+One of our specialists will assess the fit and function of the device.
 Media can be sent to info@orthopets.com.
 Please include your pet’s name and your last name in the subject line.

-Contact your veterinarian you notice any of the following:
+Contact your veterinarian and OrthoPets if you notice any of the following:

 Follow-up on your pet’s device